gliptak/fluxnova-bpm-platform/test-utils/assert/README.md

 ## Compatibility

-Flowave Platform Assert works with the corresponding version of Flowave Platform (i.e., Flowave Platform Assert 7.17.0 is compatible to Flowave Platform 7.17.0).
+Flowave Platform Assert works with the corresponding version of Flowave Platform ** Needs To Be Reviewed ** (i.e., Camunda Platform Assert 7.17.0 is compatible to Camunda Platform 7.17.0).
 The compatibility between earlier versions are as shown [in the documentation](https://docs.camunda.org/manual/latest/user-guide/testing/#assertions-version-compatibility).
 Flowave Platform Assert works with multiple Java versions (1.8+).
 All of this is continuously verified by executing around 500 test cases.

 ## Get started